wftutorials/aspnetmvctutorial/README.md

 }
 ```

-We have and `Index` function pointing to our view.
+We have an `Index` function pointing to our view.
 We can see this in the `Views` directory.

 [dashboard_views.png]

-How view as basic html
+Our view contains some basic html as shown below

 ```html